SolariusScorch/XComFiles/X-Com_Files_readme.txt

 Details here: https://creativecommons.org/licenses/by-nc/4.0/deed.en

 WHAT LANGUAGES ARE SUPPORTED?
-Currently available languages are: US English, Russian, Japanese, Korean, Italian, Spanish, Czech and Polish.
+Currently available languages are: US English, Russian, Japanese, Korean, Italian, German and Polish.
 These languages are close to 100% completion, though some minor parts may be untranslated.

 IS THIS MOD ON GITHUB?
 Yes! https://github.com/SolariusScorch/XComFiles